SergeyMakeev/SoundBlaster98/README.md

 # SoundBlaster98
-SoundBlaster 16 - DOS Audio Driver from 1998
+SoundBlaster 16 - DOS Audio Driver

 Then code that I wrote in 1998 :) when I was 18 years old.